simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 Finally, the difficulty of enforcing data privacy regulations can be a challenge.
 While laws such as the **General Data Protection Regulation (GDPR)** in Europe and the **California Consumer Privacy Act (CCPA)** in the United States provide some protections for individuals, enforcement can be difficult, especially for international companies.

-In conclusion, **data privacy is an important issue in the digital age**.
+Wrapping up, **data privacy is an important issue in the digital age**.
 It is important for individuals and businesses to take steps to protect personal information and for governments to create and enforce strong data privacy regulations.

 ### Types of Personal Information at Risk